Error-331/code_tests/docs/bible/links.md

 Unwavering Hope - August 14 (We can hold tightly to Christ, the essence of our hope, without wavering because God is unfailing; God moves in the details of our lives, and he does not overlook a single one);

+Complete Victory - August 15 (Jesus is the overcomer, and through his resurrection power, we are overcomers as well; Jesus is our victory, and we are victorious in and through him);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;